In this article, we are studying the fundamentals of Electric Fuse. It is switchgear protection equipment that we use daily even at our house.

 An electric fuse is classified based on the current and voltage rating, carrying capacity, overcurrent breaking capacity.

-Based on the different types of current, there are two types of fuse.
+Based on the different types of current, there are two types of the fuse.

 - DC Fuse